cypress-io/cypress/docs/source/faq/index.md

 <!-- ## What are bad use cases for Cypress? -->

-## {% fa fa-question-circle green %} We have the craziest most insane authentication system ever, will Cypress work with that?
+## {% fa fa-angle-right %} We have the craziest most insane authentication system ever, will Cypress work with that?

 If you're using some crazy thumb-print, retinal-scan, time-based, key-changing, microphone audial decoding mechanism to log in your users, then no, Cypress won't work with that.
 But seriously, Cypress is a **development** tool, which makes it easy to test your web applications.
 If your application is doing 100x things to make it extremely difficult to access, Cypress won't magically make it any easier.